UH-CI/reproducibility-workshop-git-jupyter/using_git_repo.md

 After you close the file git will return some output to your terminal:

 ```
 $ git commit
-[master c6766f1] added analysis source and dataset
+[main c6766f1] added analysis source and dataset
  3 files changed, 2 insertions(+), 1 deletion(-)
- create mode 100644 analysis.Rmd
+ create mode 100644 analysis.py
  create mode 100644 data/data.csv
 ```

-`[master c6766f1]` tells us a commit with a hash matching `c6766f1` was added to our master branch.
+`[main c6766f1]` tells us a commit with a hash matching `c6766f1` was added to our main branch.
 Your hash will be different as they are intended to uniquely identify the commit.
 The hashes come in useful when we need to recover past versions.